Ricardosgeral/relier/README.md

 The connection between *Nextion device* and the *Raspberry Pi* is made via [*Serial UART*](https://www.allaboutcircuits.com/technical-articles/back-to-basics-the-universal-asynchronous-receiver-transmitter-uart/), that is, via serial communication in pins GPIO14 (TXD) and GPIO15 (RXD) (in all Raspberry models).

-The GUI was developed in the [Nextion Editor](https://nextion.itead.cc/resources/download/nextion-editor/) (free software - only for windows!).
+The GUI needs to be developed in the [Nextion Editor](https://nextion.itead.cc/resources/download/nextion-editor/) (free software - only for windows!).
 Follow the [Nextion Editor Guide](https://nextion.itead.cc/editor_guide/) to learn how to work with it.
 I've provide the file [*relier.HMI*](https://github.com/Ricardosgeral/relier/blob/master/Nextion/HMI/relier.HMI) developed for this project.
 The next picture shows the Nextion Editor with the project file.